2026-2027 Singer Agreement

 ATTENDANCE POLICY

 Each rehearsal builds upon the last in order to ensure that every singer feels prepared to make their best performance.
-While we know you have busy lives, singer must be able to commit to at least 4 of the 7 pre-concert rehearsals.
+While we know you have busy lives, singer have a maximum of 2 excused absences in the Fall and 1 excused absence in the Winter.
 This is truly for your benefit—nothing is more discouraging than being lost or behind at rehearsal or performances, and the best way to stay caught up is just being present each week!

 Rehearsal Conduct

 COME PREPARED: Singers must bring their music—which we will provide at the first gathering—to rehearsal each week.
 Looking over a friend's shoulder, or using a phone or extra copy, means you are not making markings in your music that you will need at future rehearsals and performances.
-Singers are expected to:
+Be prepared looks like:

 Bring their music.